 Look up data from an external source in scripts

-Scripts can query data from any data source for which a data action or bridge action is available.
+Scripts can query data from any data source for which a data action is available.
 Any scripting component that supports actions can use Data Actions.Execute Data Action to pass necessary inputs to an external interface and then optionally receive data returned in output variables.

 About Data Actions.Execute Data Action: